ColleagueRiley/X11-Drag-n-Drop/README.md

     Atom real_formats[6];
 ```

-We can also create a bool to check if the format is a list or if there is only one format.
+We can also create a bool to check if the supported formats are a list or if there is only one format.

 This can be done by using the xclient's `data` attribute.
 Data is a list of data about the event.